An Introduction (or: What I Know of Me so Far)

 I must have slept swimmingly last night; this morning I awoke in a pool of drool.
 I think it was my drool, but I can’t be sure.

-When camping, sleep is frequently hard to find.
+Sleeping can be difficult when camping.
 The ground is rarely the right texture--too hard or too soft.
 Lumpy and lopsided.
 Jagged and gelid.
 Wet and gooey.
-There are also enough threats in the woods to disrupt not just your sleep, but potentially your life--threats that may or may not exist, but keep you from sleeping all the same.
-When camping far from the societal safety net, human senses convince you everything is a grizzly bear.
+There are also threats in the woods that might not just disrupt sleep, but life--threats that may or may not exist, but keep you from deep sleep all the same.
+When camping far from the societal safety net, senses convince you everything is a grizzly bear.
+I’ve yelled WHO GOES THERE?! (in a deep, manly voice) because a pine cone once fell near my tent.

 So each time I’m afforded the opportunity to face another day (and give the day my some), I’m relieved.
 It means I wasn’t maimed.
-It means no trees fell atop the tent.
+It means no trees (or pine cones) fell atop the tent.
 It means I didn’t drown in drool, mine or anyone else’s.

-Despite my drooling slumber, little rejuvenation was had.
-And just as it’s been for the last three days, today’s hiking tended toward the difficult, with one hilly obstacle after the other: Ramrock Mountain, Woody Gap, Big Cedar Mountain, and ultimately Henry Gap.
-It was a beautiful day, but I might have been better off not sleeping and instead just have chipped away at the mileage throughout the night.
+Despite my drooling slumber, no rejuvenation was had.
+Just as it’s been for three days, today’s hiking tended toward the difficult.
+There was one hilly obstacle after the other: Ramrock Mountain, Woody Gap, Big Cedar Mountain, and ultimately Henry Gap.
+It was a fine day to be afield, but I might’ve been better off not sleeping and instead just have chipped away throughout the night.
 Night hiking is more stimulating than the daytime stuff.

 Ruth at our first paved road!